In this no-code tutorial, you'll learn how to automatically create and post Instagram quote videos using Make, (Google) Forms, and Creatomate.

 Once the video is rendered (it takes a few seconds), the webhook gets the video and returns it.

 Now that our webhook works properly, let's set up our Instagram module in the next step.

-Add a new module, choose the Instagram for Business app and select the Create a Video Post action.
+Add a new module, choose the Instagram for Business app and select the Create a Reel Post action.
 Go ahead and select your Instagram account or sign in first.
-Next, pick your page:
+Next, choose your page: